ndronos/c-nomorph/is-Punk-Rock/README.md

 For example, if `x` is any nonzero value, then `!x` evaluates to zero, and `!!x` evaluates to one.

+The && and || are lazy, and will evaluate only as much of the expression as is necessary to stablish the truth or falsehood of the whole.
+... evaluates... without even looking at the second half of the expression... is left ignored and unevaluated...

 (Klemens, 2015) C 101 pp. 354-355